TerroFlys/DODIY/Immunizer CPU/README.md

   Install pyautogui
   > pip install pyautogui

 ### NOTE: make sure the cpu.py and images folder are in the same destination.
+       to terminate press ctrl+c in the console window.